Wet floors: Slip and Fall Hazard for You

 wet floor hazard

 Quick sidenote.
-Wet floors are just one example of a hazard that can lead to a slip and fall accident.
+Wet floors are just one example of a hazard that can lead to a slip-and-fall accident.

 Warning: Wet Floor Hazards